nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to <u>list persons (UC No.)</u>.
-2.  `Bizbook` shows a list of persons.
-3. User requests to delete a specific person in the list.
+2. User requests to delete a specific person in the list.
-4.  `Bizbook` deletes the person.
+3.  `Bizbook` deletes the person.
-5.  `Bizbook` <u>save contacts to save file (UC No.)</u>.
+4.  `Bizbook` <u>save contacts to save file (UC No.)</u>.

     Use case ends.

 **Extensions**

 - 2a.
-The list is empty.

-  Use case ends.

-- 3a.
 The given index is invalid.

-  - 3a1. `Bizbook` shows an error message.
+  - 2a1. `Bizbook` shows an error message.

     Use case resumes at step 2.